Twitter sues US government after order over anti-Trump account

-Twitter is suing the US government after the Trump administration tried to force it to reveal the real identity behind an anti-Trump account.
+Twitter is suing the US government to prevent the Trump administration from forcing it to reveal who's running an anti-Trump account.

-The Department of Homeland Security is going after the Twitter account @ALT_USCIS, one of the countless "alternative" government agency accounts that have risen on the social network after President Trump's inauguration.
+In a lawsuit filed Thursday, Twitter says an arm of the Department of Homeland Security used a "limited-purpose investigatory tool" in an effort to unmask the identity of the one or more people behind @ALT_USCIS, an account that criticizes the administration's management of US Citizenship and Immigration Services.

-According to Twitter's lawsuit (pdf), the US Customs and Border Protection was using a "limited-purpose investigatory tool to try to unmask the real identity of one or more persons" behind the account, which had been tweeting "public criticism of the Department and the current Administration."
+The account is one of dozens "alternative" government agency accounts that sprung up Donald Trump was inaugurated as the country's 45th president.
+Other alt-accounts include AltUSNatParkService, which bills itself as "The #Resistance team against #AltFacts#FauxNews #FauxScience," and RogueNASA, "The unofficial "Resistance" team of NASA."

 "Permitting CBP to pierce the pseudonym of the @ALT_USCIS account would have a grave chilling effect on the speech of that account in particular and on the many other 'alternative agency' accounts that have been created to voice dissent to government policies," Twitter wrote in its lawsuit.

-Twitter, the DHS and the White House didn't immediately respond to requests for comment.
+Twitter declined to comment further for this story.
+The DHS declined to comment.
+The White House didn't immediately respond to a request for comment.

 This is a developing story.
 Please continue to check for updates.